 Revolvers, being much simpler and easier to operate, might also be a good option for those challenged with smaller hands or weaker grips.
 S&W M&P Bodyguards and Ruger LCR’s both feature improved trigger geometry to accommodate a wide range of users.
 Another solution might be pistols like the S&W EZ .380 and 9mm pistols that feature specially designed, easy-to-retract slides.

 There are a lot of great calibers to choose from these days that allow you to tailor the gun to you and make it a pleasure to shoot as well as effective.
+Recoil and muzzle blast should be tolerable when choosing the best concealed carry caliber.
 Cartridges like the .22LR, .32 H&R Magnum, .380 ACP, .38 Special and 9mm are some of the best calibers available for concealed carry users who are searching for controllable calibers with a reasonable amount of power.
-I left the .45 ACP as well as other great calibers like the .38 Super, .357 SIG, .357 Magnum and 10mm off the list because they have stouter recoil and sharper muzzle blast.
+The .45 ACP as well as other great calibers like the .38 Super, .357 SIG, .357 Magnum and 10mm were left off the list because they have stouter recoil and sharper muzzle blast.

+When considering the best gun for your lifestyle, also think about how you’ll secure your firearm.
 Are there children in your home or that visit?
 Do you have other family members or friends from which to think about securing your firearm?
-For instance, even though my son has been trained carefully about the dangers of firearms when misused, I still feel more comfortable carrying double-action revolvers and semiautomatics or semiautomatic pistols with 1911-style manual safeties in addition to any built-in trigger safety mechanisms.
+For instance, even though my son has been trained carefully about the dangers of firearms when misused, I still feel more comfortable carrying double-action revolvers and semi-automatics or semi-automatic pistols with 1911-style manual safeties in addition to any built-in trigger safety mechanisms.
 The addition of a manual safety lever gives me more peace of mind.

-I can’t tell you that, as I said at the outset.
 The gun which makes the best concealed carry handgun for me may not be for you and vice-versa.
 There may be a lot of trial and error.
 You may want to start your search at a gun dealer with a range facility where you can rent and shoot various handguns before purchasing.
 Doing that will likely save you a lot of money in the long run.
-Though nothing says you have to stop searching for the best concealed carry gun after your first purchase!
+Though nothing says you have to stop searching for the best concealed carry gun after your first purchase.